AntoineLuciano/Insufficient-Gibbs-Sampling/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/InsufficientGibbs)

 The `InsufficientGibbs` package offers functionalities for sampling from posterior parameters when only robust and insufficient statistics of the data are available.
 A comprehensive explanation of the underlying theory can be found in the associated paper on arXiv https://arxiv.org/abs/2307.14973.
-Additionally, the code responsible for generating all figures presented in the paper is located in the `Figures` folder.
+Additionally, the code responsible for generating all figures presented in the paper is located in the `figures` folder.

 ## `InsufficientGibbs` package